Jordan became a Party to the WHO Framework Convention on Tobacco Control on February 27, 2005.

 Tobacco Packaging and Labeling: Although the law requires health warnings on all tobacco products, health warnings have been authorized for cigarette packs only.
 Therefore, other tobacco products do not carry health warnings.
 On cigarette packs, the authorized text-only health warning must occupy 40 percent of the front of the pack, placed length-wise down the long edge of the pack.
 One of four authorized combined picture and text warnings must occupy 40 percent of the back of the pack, placed along the bottom edge.
 Misleading terms, descriptors, trademarks, and figurative and other signs are prohibited.

 Roadmap to Tobacco Control Legislation: Public Health Law No. 47 of 2008, Chapter 12, is the primary piece of tobacco control legislation in Jordan and addresses smoke free places, tobacco advertising and promotion, and tobacco packaging and labeling.
 It also provides penalties for violations of these provisions.
 Jordanian Standard 466/2012 implements the tobacco packaging and labeling provision in the Public Health Law (Article 56).
 The Public Transport Law of 2008 and the Traffic Law of 2008 are separate pieces of legislation (i.e., not issued under the Public Health Law) and address smoking in public transport.
 The Control of Juvenile Conduct Law of 2006 is also separate legislation and prohibits the sale of tobacco to minors.
-The tobacco advertising and promotion provisions of the Public Health Law are largely self-implementing, except for point of sale display, which is regulated by the Tobacco Products Display Regulation of 2013.
+The tobacco advertising and promotion provisions of the Public Health Law are largely self-implementing, except for point of sale display, which is regulated by the Tobacco Products Display Regulation of 2013 and two subsequent instructions.
 The Ministry of Health has issued instructions to restaurant associations, the airport authority and the general manager of the Amman mall regarding implementation of the smoking ban in airports, restaurants, fast food restaurants, and the Amman mall.
-(See implementing instruments regarding airports, restaurants, fast food restaurants, and malls).
+(See implementing instruments regarding airports, restaurants, fast food restaurants, and malls.)

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.